 I don’t think we’ve ever known such an anxious time in a florist business.
-Flower price hikes, your best driver off with Covid, the thought you might catch the dreaded bug and who’s going to cope when you’re away.
-Here are 35 things for you to consider not just for your business over Valentines Day but also to keep you from insanity!
+Flower price hikes, electric bills, the thought you might catch the dreaded bug.
+At the BFA we all know what its like so here are 35 things for you to consider not just for your business over Valentines Day but also to keep you from insanity!

 Working to your strengths